severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *3500 characters including spaces*

-- the target group of this project are migrant children (8-18 years old), still on the route, but relatively close to their destination (for instance, close to the European border, or in transit inside the EU).
+- the target group of this project is migrant children (8-18 years old), still on the route, but relatively close to their destination (for instance, close to the European border, or in transit inside the EU).
 We specifically plan to deliver the project in locations where ArtRefuge UK is actively working with